 By managing time, you do nothing but handle all the crap that falls in your lap.
 At the end of the day, there’s no time left for your real priorities.
 When you learn how to say no to the unimportant, you gain time for the important.
 If you cast away the non-essential, you open space for the essential.

 By unpacking your vision into small, daily routines and setting those in your calendar as the highest priority, you are moving the needle on the things that matter the most to you.
-You could call this time blocking or calendaring but, in the end, it’s simply a way of optimizing your time.
+You could call this time blocking or calendaring, but, in the end, it’s simply a way of optimizing your time.
+Next, you’ll start creating checklists and organizing your life in a to-do list system that works cohesively and synergistically across all areas of your life.

-You are no longer managing your time, you are, instead, living the life that you’ve imagined for yourself.
+You are no longer managing your time; instead, you are living the life that you’ve imagined for yourself.
 To that extent, you might even say that you are creating time.

 Consistency in Time Creation